Compare

 LaTeX math support

-ChatShell preserves LaTeX math notation in exports — critical for research, academic, and technical use cases where equations appear in conversations.
+ChatShell preserves LaTeX math notation in exports, useful for research, academic, and technical conversations containing equations.

 Batch export

-ChatShell's batch export handles archiving many conversations at once.
-This is a first-class workflow, not an afterthought, available on Pro plans.
+ChatShell supports batch export for archiving multiple conversations at once, available on Pro plans.

 Team workspace export

-ChatShell includes a dedicated team workspace export story for shared operational memory and handoff.
-AI Chat Exporter is primarily a single-user tool.
+ChatShell includes team workspace export for shared access and handoff.
+AI Chat Exporter does not list team workspace features.

 Side-by-side on the criteria that matter